Nandi Hills, India: History

 Potato cultivation was introduced for the first time in the neighbourhood of Bangalore by a Colonel Cuppage and continued by the botanist Benjamin Heyne.
 Heyne brought seeds from St. Helena and these grew well enough that they were supplied in Madras and preferred to those obtained from Bengal.
 In 1860, tea plants were tried on Nandi Hills by Hugh Cleghorn.

 Development

 The Department of Horticulture is setting up a one-crore food court.
-A 30-lakh music stage, located on a three-and-a-half acre grove, will be used to conduct cultural programmes.
-Furthermore, the Horticulture Department is developing 140 acre of land in the Nandi Hills region with the creation of a large-scale exotic botanical garden.
-A planetarium with an initial one-crore investment is also being constructed.
+A 30-lakh music stage, located on a 3.5 acres grove, was proposed for use to conduct cultural programmes.
+In addition to the development of a large-scale exotic botanical garden, a planetarium with an initial one-crore investment is also being constructed.
 A gondola lift system will connect the peak of the Nandi Hill with the nearby Muddenahalli.
 Other projects including Prestige Golfshire and QVC Nandi Hills are coming up near Nandi Hills.
 There are also proposals to construct cable cars, at the cost of 15 to 20 crore, to protect the local environment and reduce the number of vehicles going to the hills.